André Gide: 1930s and 1940s

-In 1930 Gide published a book about the Blanche Monnier case called La Séquestrée de Poitiers, changing little but the names of the protagonists.
-Monnier was a young woman who was kept captive by her own mother for more than 25 years.
+In 1930 Gide published a book about the Blanche Monnier case, La Séquestrée de Poitiers, changing little but the protagonists' names.
+Monnier was a woman kept captive by her mother for more than 25 years.

 In 1939, Gide became the first living author to be published in the prestigious Bibliothèque de la Pléiade.

-He left France for Africa in 1942 and lived in Tunis from December 1942 until it was re-taken by French, British and American forces in May 1943 and he was able to travel to Algiers where he stayed until the end of World War II.
+He left France for Africa in 1942 and lived in Tunis from December 1942 until it was retaken by French, British and American forces in May 1943 and he was able to travel to Algiers, where he stayed until the end of World War II.
 In 1947, he received the Nobel Prize in Literature "for his comprehensive and artistically significant writings, in which human problems and conditions have been presented with a fearless love of truth and keen psychological insight".
 He devoted much of his last years to publishing his Journal.
 Gide died in Paris on 19 February 1951.
 The Roman Catholic Church placed his works on the Index of Forbidden Books in 1952.